Malpractice and Aesthetic Procedures

 - Botox – A purified form of botulinum, a neurotoxin causing botulism, injected in minute amounts especially to treat muscle spasms and relax facial muscles in order to reduce wrinkles.

-- Coolsculpting – A fat-freezing procedure which is FDA-cleared, non-surgical fat-reduction treatment that uses controlled cooling to eliminate fat.
+- Coolsculpting – A fat-freezing procedure that is an FDA-cleared, non-surgical fat-reduction treatment that uses controlled cooling to eliminate fat.

 - Cryotherapy – A technique that uses an extremely cold liquid or instrument to freeze and destroy abnormal skin cells that require removal.